top of page

 Homepage (1).png

-Pabasa: A Semana Santa Tradition
+Pabasa sa Pasyon: A Semana Santa Tradition

 In literal meaning, Pabasa is the act of reading.
-On the other hand, Pabasa during the Holy Week is the religious ritual chanting of the Passion of Christ; the Philippine epic narrative of the life of Jesus Christ focused on his Passion, Death, and Resurrection with stanzas of five lines and eight syllables each.
+On the other hand, Pabasa during the Holy Week is the religious way chanting of the Passion of Christ; the Philippine epic narrative of the life of Jesus Christ focused on his Passion, Death, and Resurrection with stanzas of five lines and eight syllables each.

 Historically, the Pasyon has served as a symbolic lens through which political events and figures have been interpreted.
 However, during the present times, Catholics perform the Pabasa as a way for Catholics to repent their sins and seek forgiveness from God during Lenten Season.